2018-19 Preschool Staff

 I grew up exploring the parks, lake shore, and green spaces of Duluth and learning to ski on the ski trails of Hartley Park.
 I earned a BA in Social Studies Education and a MN teaching license for K-6 elementary and 5-8 social studies from St. Olaf College in Northfield, MN.
 After college I lived in the country of Finland for three years where I taught preschool for 3-7 year old Finnish and international children and explored the Finnish woods with my husband, Matti.
 I returned to MN and completed a naturalist training program at Wolf Ridge ELC and earned a Master’s Degree in Environmental Education from UMD.
 I love to be active outside in all seasons with my twin boys, to cook and bake as motherhood allows, to watch and read Nordic crime series, and to eat chocolate!
 And, I love to be outside in Hartley Park with our preschoolers exploring, playing, and learning.

-All my life I have enjoyed being outdoors and exploring the surrounding environment, which is why I chose to study biology as an undergraduate in Minnesota.
+Growing up in South Dakota, I always enjoyed being outdoors and exploring my surrounding environment, which is why I chose to study biology as an undergraduate in Minnesota.
 After college, I began to pursue outdoor education, which sparked my interest and passion for teaching children and engaging them with nature.
 In December 2011, I earned my M.Ed. and K-6 teaching license, with a focus in environmental education, from Antioch University New England.
-After receiving my degree, I worked as an Education Coordinator for a Nature Explore Classroom in Cape Cod, Massachusetts.
+After receiving my degree, I worked for a Nature Explore Classroom in Cape Cod, Massachusetts.
 After living in New England for several years, I began to really miss the Midwest, so my husband and I decided to move to Duluth!
 I have loved being here and working as a teacher at Hartley Nature Preschool.
-When I’m not taking children out into the woods of Hartley, I enjoy hiking, camping, cooking, and eating ice cream!
+When I’m not taking children out into the woods of Hartley, I enjoy spending time with my husband and daughter, hiking, camping, cooking, and eating ice cream!